ibm-cloud-docs/containers/cs_cluster.md

 ## Creating clusters with the GUI
 {: #cs_cluster_ui}

-A cluster is a set of worker nodes that are organized into a network.
+A Kubernetes cluster is a set of worker nodes that are organized into a network.
 The purpose of the cluster is to define a set of resources, nodes, networks, and storage devices that keep applications highly available.
 Before you can deploy an app, you must create a cluster and set the definitions for the worker nodes in that cluster.
 {:shortdesc}

 For {{site.data.keyword.Bluemix_notm}} Dedicated users, see [Creating Kubernetes clusters from the GUI in {{site.data.keyword.Bluemix_notm}} Dedicated (Closed Beta)](#creating_cli_dedicated) instead.